Publication of Regulatory Actions

 After appropriate redactions, which will generally include anonymization, BCFSA will generally publish the following Decisions due to the public interest benefit of transparency:

-• Qualification hearings decisions (RESA, s.
+• Qualification hearings decisions in which an applicant is refused a licence (RESA, s.
 13); and

 • Special compensation hearings decisions (RESA, s.
 63).